NativeScript/firebase/packages/firebase-firestore/README.md

 collectionReferenceParent: DocumentReference = collectionReference.parent
 ```

-A `readonly` property that returns the `DocumentReference` containing this collection, if the collection is a subcollection.
+A `readonly` property that returns the `DocumentReference` containing this collection, if the collection is a sub-collection.
 If the collection is a root collection, `null` gets returned.

 ---
 #### ios